Institutional Research and Academic Planning

 A synopsis of key indicators related to UC activities and impacts across the state.

-The College Scorecard shows UC is a good investment for students, their families and federal and state governments PDFSeptember 2016
+The College Scorecard shows UC is a good investment for students, their families and federal and state governments PDFOctober 2017

-In compliance with Assembly Bill 94, IRAP collaborated with the Budget Office to produce UC’s submission of the performance outcomes report.
+In compliance with Assembly Bill 94, IRAP collaborates with Budget Analysis and Planning to produce UC’s performance outcomes report.

 UC's impact on the state extends well beyond its campuses and laboratories.
 It touches every community throughout California.
 UC contributes extensively to the state’s growth and development through its public service mission.

 45 years ago California’s spending on the UC and CSU systems was almost four times that of correctional systems expenditures.
 Today, correctional spending is almost 47% greater than that of the UC and CSU systems combined.